 Exposition Park is located across from USC and is one of LA’s cultural hubs.
 This park is located off of the 110 freeway – well marked signs on the 110 indicate which exit to take.
 The Natural History Museum, California Science Center including the Air & Space building, the LA Coliseum (home to the 1932 and 1984 summer Olympics), the sunken rose garden, the African American Museum and other outdoor attractions are located here.

-The Los Angeles Memorial Coliseum stands behind the main museums – it was constructed in the early 1920’s and is a famed sports arena, having played host to two Olympic summer games, two Super Bowls and one world Series.
+The Los Angeles Memorial Coliseum is easily seen when you pull in from Exposition Boulevard – it was constructed in the early 1920’s and is a famed sports arena, having played host to two Olympic summer games, two Super Bowls and one world Series.
 If there is not an event being held when you visit you will not be able to enter as it is surrounded by high chain link fence.
 You can however take some photos with the Coliseum as your backdrop.
-Be sure to Photoshop out the chain linked fence.

 You can pull down on the ropes with not too much force and you will lift the entire truck – almost effortlessly. (even kids can do this!)
 A United Airline Jet and other military planes are anchored to the ground nearby and make good photo opportunities.